CameronBodine/PINGMapper/docs/Vision.md

 ## Finding PING-Mapper's new home

 As I mentioned at the beginning of this long-winded and meandering essay, I will be ending my tenure as a graduate student in May 2024.
 I will be moving on to the next thing, which, at this point, is unknown.
 If afforded the opportunity, I would love to keep working on `PING-Mapper` and continuing to develop the software along the directions I have outlined above.
-If you or your organization are interested in partnering on this, please don't hesitate to reach out to me at csb67@nau.edu.
+If you or your organization are interested in partnering on this, please reach out to me at csb67@nau.edu.

 ## References